 As life in society has become more complex and more diverse in recent years, the social responsibilities of corporates have grown.
-In order to achieve our Business Principle "to strictly comply with all laws and regulation, conduct fair business practices and contribute to people's daily lives as well as to the advance of industry and society by creating value through the provision of key materials and technologies", we have been engaged with a number of activities.
-Legal compliance and fair business practices as the basis of all the activities, we have, within the Group, repeatedly conducted studies concerning the most effective ways to fulfil our corporate social responsibilities and we have officially decided to once again clearly specify these important issues as our Key ESG Issues.
-The Group has set a goal to "contribute to the future of the Earth" by meeting the social needs, contributing to the problem solution with technologies and products and accomplishing social responsibilities, while working on these Key ESG issues.
+In order to achieve our corporate mission statement "to strictly comply with all laws and regulation, conduct fair business practices and contribute to people's daily lives as well as to the advance of industry and society by providing key materials and technologies", we have been engaged with a number of activities.
+Legal compliance and fair business practices as the basis of all the activities, we have, within the Group, repeatedly conducted studies concerning the most effective ways to fulfil our corporate social responsibilities and we have officially decided to once again clearly specify these important issues as our Key CSR Issues.
+The Group has set a goal to "contribute to the future of the Earth" by meeting the social needs, contributing to the problem solution with technologies and products and accomplishing social responsibilities, while working on these key CSR issues.

-Shin-Etsu Group's Key ESG Issues
+Shin-Etsu Group's Key CSR Issues